 - be sure an adult checks all Halloween candy before trick-or-treaters dig in

 - trick-or-treaters should tell their parents and/or guardians their Halloween route and when they expect to be home

-- dress warmly
+- dress for the weather

 - watch for open flames and be careful around jack-o-lanterns

 - stay outside while trick-or-treating, never enter someone's home

 - keep your doorway well-lit; clear of tripping hazards and open flames

 - ensure trick-or-treaters stay outside of your home

 - keep pets inside on Halloween as costumes and loud noises may scare them